- Home

 You’ll also need to think about how you will assign and accomplish tasks.

-If you’re working with a team, for instance, you will need to outline what tasks need accomplished, who will accomplish them, and when they will accomplish them.
+If you’re working with a team, for instance, you will need to outline what tasks need to be accomplished, who will accomplish them, and when they will accomplish them.
 Building a dedicated marketing calendar can help you streamline and track your progress.

 This step plays a critical part in your digital marketing strategy’s foundation, so don’t skip it!

-5. Launch your digital marketing strategy
+5. Launch your strategy

 Once you’ve developed your approach, you can move forward with launching it.